Thoresby Colliery: History

 The first two shafts in 1925 were sunk to 690 m.
 The shafts were deepened by 109 m in the 1950s.
 After privatisation of the National Coal Board in the 1990s the mine was taken over by RJB Mining (later UK Coal as UK Coal Thoresby Ltd).

 Coal seams worked by, or available to, the pit included the Top Hard seam, the Parkgate seam (after closure of Ollerton Colliery in 1994); the Deep Soft seam; and the High Hazels seam (working ceased 1983).
 In a 2009 underground visit, Roger Helmer, then a European MP in the East Midlands region, stated he hoped the newly developed Deep Soft resource would provide coal extraction for a further ten years.

 In April 2014 it was announced that the pit would close by July 2015.
 In May 2014, the TUC and NUM commissioned a report from Orion Innovations which hypothesised the government could apply for EU funding of £63million to £74m, which could be offset by profit of £86m from £500million of projected sales of coal from Thoresby and Kellingley until 2018.

 The loss of miners' earnings was calculated at £163m, with additionally £75million loss of tax payments and national insurance contributions from proposed continued working.

-The colliery's 600 employees had been reduced to 360 by the time of the closure in July 2015.
+In late May 2014, the first wave of redundancy letters had been prepared, and the colliery's 600 employees had been reduced to 360 by the time of the closure in July 2015.
 At the time of closure, Thoresby was one of the two last remaining deep-mined coal sources owned by UK Coal, together with Kellingley which closed soon after.

 In 2015, the Thoresby Colliery Benevolent Fund, established in 1951, was wound up with £57,142 surplus which was distributed to five different local charities.